ryannono/BasicStoreApp/server/readme.md

 ## API Endpoints

+### Auth Endpoints

+- `POST /register`: Register a new user.
+- `POST /login`: Login a user.
+- `POST /refresh`: Refresh a user's session.
+- `POST /logout`: Logout a user.
+- `POST /reset-password`: Reset a user's password.

 ### User Endpoints

-- `POST /users`: Create a new user.
+- `GET /`: Get all users.
-- `GET /users/:id`: Get a user by ID.
+- `GET /:id`: Get a user by ID.
-- `PUT /users/:id`: Update a user by ID.
+- `PUT /:id`: Update a user by ID.
-- `DELETE /users/:id`: Delete a user by ID.
+- `DELETE /:id`: Delete a user by ID.

 ### Product Endpoints